jadecobra/python_tdd_exercises/DICTIONARIES.md

         self.assertIsNone(a_dictionary.get('non_existent_key'))
     ```
     the terminal updates to show a passing test.
 This means that when we use the `get` method and the `key` does not exist, we get `None` as the `return` value.
-- let us state the above explicitly
+- let us state the above explicitly because `Explicit is better than implicit` see [Zen of Python](https://peps.python.org/pep-0020/)
     ```python
     def test_how_to_get_a_value_when_a_key_does_not_exist(self):
         a_dictionary = {